steve-foris/tf-migtest-demo/README.md

 - GCS bucket holds static quiz file(s).
 - Two instance templates (blue / green) or one template with different metadata.
 - Two Managed Instance Groups (or a single MIG using a new instance template for rolling updates).
-- External HTTP(S) Load Balancer with backend pointing to the active MIG.
+- External HTTP Load Balancer (port 80) with backend pointing to the active MIG.
 - Health check ensures only healthy group receives traffic.
 - Switch traffic by updating backend service to point to the other MIG (blue ↔ green).